derbur/hugo-demo/content/_index.md

 ---
-heading: "Hi, this is the Hugo demo"
+heading: "Hugo demo"
-subheading: "A tiny demo of Hugo on GitHub pages"
+subheading: "A tiny site built with Hugo on GitHub pages"
 ---